 - 7. If floor-mounting Powerwall, use shims to ensure that Powerwall is level.
 The unit should be level within +/- 2 degrees side-to-side and within +/- 5 degrees front-to-back. - 8.
-If wall-mounting Powerwall, remove the feet from the unit (applicable only to the updated versions of Powerwall, see Powerwall 2 Identification by Mounting Bracket Height on page 12)
+If wall-mounting Powerwall, remove the feet from the unit.

+NOTE: Step 8 applies only to updated versions of Powerwall (see Powerwall Identification on page 12).